There are two important questions to answer relating to starting an imaging center.

 Before you start creating a vision and a marketing plan for a new imaging center, you’ll want to do some research.
-Imaging center profitability may be on a long-term upward trend, but with healthcare reform and economic changes, there are no guarantees.
+For your radiology center business plan, Imaging center profitability may be on a long-term upward trend, but with healthcare reform and economic changes, there are no guarantees.
 Is it worth the risk?
 The only way to answer this is to do the research specific to your situation and location.

 Starting an imaging center is not cheap.

 You’ll have to put in a lot of money upfront and it can take time to start making a profit.
 Will you need investors, a business partner, or some loans?
 Crunching the numbers should be your first step.